matthewmueller/cheerio-select/Readme.md

   Tiny wrapper around FB55's excellent [CSSselect](https://github.com/FB55/CSSselect) library.

   cheerio-select provides a comprehensive test suite based on sizzle's test suite.
-If all the tests pass in cheerio-select, then sizzle and cheerio-select should have identical functionality.
+If all the tests pass in cheerio-select, then sizzle and CSSselect should have identical functionality.

 ## Usage